Panthera spelaea: Social behavior

+Cave lion cubs appear to have lived in dens during their earliest stages of life, like modern lion cubs and were likely solely raised by females, like living Panthera species.
 Whether or not cave lions were gregarious like modern lions is unclear.
 Sabol and Puzachenko in their 2024 paper stated that the cave lions are "generally thought" to have been solitary, but that "opinions on this vary" and that the question remained open.
 Some experts, such as Guthrie argue that the cave lion lived solitarily or only in small family groups, based primarily on the lack of manes (which are highly important to the social hierarchy of modern lions) depicted on Paleolithic cave art.
 This argument was criticized by Yamaguichi and colleagues, they argued that the emergence of group living in lions probably predates the split between cave lions and modern lions and the evolution of manes in modern lions.
 On the other hand, authors argued gregariousness via sexual dimorphism.
 Sexual dimorphism within canine dimensions suggests cave lions had similar sexual dimorphism to lions, and in evolutionary context may suggests they lived in groups according to Yamaguichi and colleagues.
 Boeskorov and their colleagues suggested that the more extreme sexual dimorphism seen in cave lions could suggest that they lived in larger prides.
 However they admitted that there isn't enough evidence to conclude on their social structure.
 On the contrary, Valkenburgh and Sacco warned that sexual dimorphism isn't a reliable way to determine group behavior, as leopards are also very sexually dimorphic in canine dimensions but live a solitary lifestyle.

 Isotopic analysis on cave lions by Hervé Bocherens and colleagues lead them to suggest that cave lions may have been solitary, due to cave lions shifting their diets after the disappearance of cave hyenas, carcasses being consumed the cave hyenas as well, suggests they were at a competitive disadvantage, and the scattering of isotopic data between individuals.
 Within mountain ranges and higher altitude environments, cave lions may have also been solitary or hunt in mating pairs, much like today's lions.
 Lions tend to hunt in prides in altitudes below 1,500 meters, but within higher altitudes, they tend to be solitary or hunt in mating pairs.
 This proposed behavior for cave lions is further supported by the ratios of males and females from Moravian Karst being 1:1.

-Cave lion cubs appear to have lived in dens during their earliest stages of life, like modern lion cubs and were likely solely raised by females, like living Panthera species.